Faculty Advisors

 Michael Chen

-Michael works on AI policy at METR, with a focus on frontier AI safety frameworks for evaluating AI capabilities and establishing safety, security, and alignment commitments.
+Michael works on AI policy at METR and is a PhD student at the Univeristy of Oxford.
+His work focuses on frontier AI safety frameworks for evaluating AI capabilities and establishing safety, security, and alignment commitments.
 He advises foundation model developers on their safety frameworks and provides input on related policy, such as the EU AI Act.
-Michael previously worked on engineering at Stripe and collaborated with the Center for AI Safety on projects in AI deception and LLM benchmarking.
 His research has been covered in Time, The Guardian, and other media outlets.
-At Georgia Tech, Michael enjoyed facilitating the AI Safety Fundamentals reading group.

 Lisa Thiergart

-Lisa leads MIRI's Technical Governance Team, which she founded in February 2024 after joining MIRI as a research manager in summer 2023.
+Lisa leads MIRI's Technical Governance Team, which she founded in February 2024 after joining MIRI as a research manager.
 Lisa focuses on concrete proposals for AI regulation, AI security, and verification mechanisms.
-She is a computer scientist from TUM and Georgia Tech, with a background in academic and industry ML research and training in technology management and entrepreneurship from CDTM and Entrepreneur First.
-Previously, she was an independent alignment researcher at MATS and founded Philosophia Munich, a philosophical discussion group focused on topics like epistemology and artificial consciousness.
+She is a computer scientist from TUM and Georgia Tech, with a background in academic and industry ML research.
+Previously, she was a researcher at MATS and founded Philosophia Munich.
 She is currently a Foresight Fellow in Intelligent Cooperation.

 Gaurav Sett

 Gaurav is a Ph.D. student at the RAND School of Public Policy and assistant policy researcher at RAND.
-His research focuses on governance for advanced AI systems, and he previously served as a fellow at RAND's Technology and Security Policy Center.
+His research focuses on critical capabilities such as autonomous R&D, and he previously served as a fellow at RAND's Technology and Security Policy Center.
 He has a BS and an MS in Computer Science from Georgia Tech.
-His recent work includes research on how AI can automate AI research and development, examining the implications for policy and governance.

 Abhay Sheshadri

-Abhay is a fourth-year undergraduate at Georgia Institute of Technology working on AI safety and large language models.
-He has conducted research at the Center for Human-Compatible AI (CHAI) and participated in the ML Alignment & Theory Scholars (MATS) program, focusing on mechanistic interpretability and adversarial training.
-He has co-authored papers published in ACL and NeurIPS, spanning topics including automated redteaming, mechanistic interpretability, and adversarial training of language models.
+Abhay is currently an AI Safety Fellow at Anthropic, on leave from Georgia Tech. working on AI safety and LLMs.
+He has conducted research at the Center for Human-Compatible AI and participated in the ML Alignment & Theory Scholars (MATS) program.
+He has co-authored papers published in ACL and NeurIPS, spanning topics including automated redteaming, interpretability, and adversarial robustness.

 Rae She